UnicornForest/Unity3DSnippets/README.md

-# Unity3D Snippets and Completes
+# Unity3d Autocomplete for LeanTween
 #### for [Sublime Text 2](http://www.sublimetext.com/2)

 ## About
-This sublime Text 2 package adds a number of helpful snippets and completes for working with Unity3D.
+This sublime Text 2 package adds a number of helpful snippets for the LeanTween animation engine

 ## Usage
-Current not so many have really been added just a couple of the GUI functions.
-Typing the tab trigger "gui" will give you quick access to the 6 most used GUI functions.
+Provided are the most commonly used LeanTween methods (but there are many more that aren't shown to cut down on clutter) Typing the tab trigger "LeanTween" will give you quick access to the most commonly used LeanTween functions.

-Please feel free to fork this package and add your own snippets.
-I will try to add a few more each day until many of the Unity functions are covered.

 ## Install